 6- Vietnamese Are Good At English

 In major cities, English is widely spoken.
-In primary schools, English is mandatory, and you’ll always find someone with a basic grasp on the language.
-Convenience stores, hospitals, or any significant services are likely to have some English speaking staff.
+In primary schools, English is mandatory, and you’ll always find someone with a basic grasp of the language.
+Convenience stores, hospitals, or any significant services are likely to have some English-speaking staff.
 Even in the countryside, it is incredible how many people speak English.

 During your Vietnam culture trip, you’ll learn that the youth from smaller towns are sent to work in the big cities and send the money home to help the families.
 While they are there, the workers will often pick up some English or even become fluent from watching NetFlix and excessively browsing Facebook.
 This means that even when your exploring areas like the Danang motorbike loops and its more remote areas, a university graduate from the big city might pop out of the forest eager to assist you.